tuydenna/express-router-controller/README2.copy.md

 - **Prefix and middleware support** at the controller and method level
 - **TypeScript support** out of the box
 - **Pluggable error and response interceptors**
-- **Automatic class transformation and property decorators** — Seamlessly transform and validate request data into class instances using decorators like `@Transform` (with callbacks such as `ToNumber`) for type conversion and custom logic.

 ---